ucsql/ucsql/README.txt

 To install the 'ucsql' package, please type "make all".

-Please refer to the LICSENSE.txt file for licensing.
+Please refer to the LICENSE.txt file for licensing.

 Please refer to the EXAMPLES.txt file for examples.